 World Child Forum

 On World Children's Day 2025, the World Child Forum made an extraordinary appeal to the global public: In 2026, all children on Earth should be awarded the Nobel Peace Prize.
+Not one child.
+Not a symbol.
+All of them.
+The two billion children living on this earth.

 Read the initiative